Muaath5/MuaathBots/SECURITY.md

 # Security Policy

 ## Supported Versions
-Only lastest code is supported.
+Only latest code is supported (5.3).

 ## Reporting a Vulnerability
 Use **Secret chats** on [*my Telegram account*](https://t.me/Muaath_5).